Introduction

 Even if a car’s airbags have deployed, scrap yards and auto recyclers still see value in it.
 That’s because most vehicles hold usable parts and recyclable materials, no matter their condition.
 After an accident, many components like the engine, transmission, catalytic converter, wheels, and body panels hold good scrap value.
 Scrap yards carefully remove these parts and sell them to people looking for affordable replacements.

 On top of that, scrap yards pay for the metal in your car.
 Every vehicle contains a mix of steel, aluminum, and copper, which can be recycled and used again in manufacturing.
 This helps reduce waste and supports Canada’s growing recycling industry.
-In fact, thousands of cars with deployed airbags end up in scrap yards and junkyards because it’s an easy, hassle-free way.
+In fact, thousands of cars with deployed airbags end up in scrap yards and junkyards because it’s an easy, hassle-free solution for owners.

 Conclusion